 Ministries

 In addition to providing the opportunity for worship and fellowship in community together, EPC staff and volunteers are working hard to minister to the needs of individuals and families across all age groups.
-Below are brief descriptions of all the ways we're working to help people meet and walk with Jesus in every stage of life and spiritual growth.
+Below are brief descriptions of some of the ways we're working to help people meet and walk with Jesus in every stage of life and spiritual growth.

 Men